Collaborative Innovation Fund

 Achieving a Healthy Community Together

 Not one organization or one sector alone can make a large impact on the growing and challenging social, health, and economic problems in our community.
-The Collaborative Innovation Fund requires a partnership of at least one 501(c)3 nonprofit organization with one 501(c)3 grassroots community partner.
-More partners are welcome and will strengthen the project.
+The Collaborative Innovation Fund required a partnership of at least one 501(c)3 nonprofit organization with one 501(c)3 grassroots community partner.

 - 501(c)3 Nonprofit Organization: Nonprofit organizations have capacity, content expertise, and access to other funding and resources to support the overall initiative that can help improve a community’s health.